 It’s crowded in the Christmas market located next to the cathedral.
 And I’m not fining the handcrafted items that I had expected of a German Christmas market.

 Finally a handblown glass snowman ornament catches my eye.
-I make the purchase and then we take leisurely stroll back to the Amacello on our own Cologne walking tour.
+I make the purchase and then we take a leisurely stroll back to the Amacello on our own Cologne walking tour.